bytebase/bytebase.com-old/content/docs/sql-editor/admin-mode.md

 ## Run query in Admin Mode

-Click **Admin Mode** button to create an Admin Mode tab.
+Click **Admin Mode** button to open a separate Admin Mode tab.
 Note that this is only available for DBAs and Workspace Owners.

 ![Admin Mode Button](/static/docs/sql-editor/admin-mode-button.webp)